anthoxo/trader-game/README.md

 </center>

-* Here is the array of price variation by purchase number below.
+* Here is the array of price variation by sale number below.

 <center>